About Fabio Lanza

 With my colleague Jadwiga E. Pieper Mooney, I have co-edited De-Centering Cold War History: Local and Global Change (Routledge, 2012).

-I am currently working on two new research projects.
-The first is an analysis of the role of Maoist China in inspiring and defining political and intellectual activism in the US and France between the late 1960s and the late 1970s.
-The second is a street-level history of a district of Beijing between 1953 and 1983, tracing how communism (and capitalism) redefined and transformed the practices and rhythms of the everyday.
+I am currently working on a new project, "Revolution in the Quotidian: A History of the Maoist Everyday" a street-level history of Beijing between 1949 and the 1980s, tracing how communism (and capitalism) redefined and transformed the practices and rhythms of daily life.

 I teach introductory classes on Modern China and Modern East Asia as well as a course on Communist China through films, memoirs, and fictional narratives.
 I am also looking forward to teach a new course on “The Global Sixties”.
 In all my courses, by expanding the reading list beyond what are usually considered historical sources, I lead students to look at how history is continuously produced around us and to read everyday materials as potential “archives.”
 For graduate students, I teach Historiography, Comparative World Revolutions, a course on the Chinese city, and I contribute to the world/comparative minor.